eliranwong/OpenHebrewBible/010-BHS-paragraph-and-poetic-line-division/Readme.md

-Work out paragraph divisions and poetry formatting of the text of BHS.
+Work out paragraph divisions and poetry linebreaks of the text of BHS.